joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 #### Nested Loops: Iterating Within Iterations

 Nested loops are loops that are placed inside another loop.
 They allow us to iterate within iterations, performing more complex operations or accessing nested data structures.
-Any type of loop can be nested under any other loop, such as a `for` loop inside a `for` loop, a `for` loop inside a `while` loop, or a `while` loop nested inside a `for` loop. <br>
+Any type of loop can be nested under any other loop, such as a `for` loop inside a `for` loop, a `for` loop inside a `while` loop, or a `while` loop nested inside a `for` loop.

 Nested loops are commonly used when we need to iterate over multiple dimensions or combinations of data.
 Here's an example:

 {% highlight python %}